julianacurtyf/facebook-insights-api-python/README.md

 __7. Run the main.py.__

-With those informations in hand, it is now possible to r
+With those informations in hand, it is now possible to run the code main.py.